 Let’s Drive is more complex than most children’s games, but it nicely fills a niche for children, teens, and adults who want some complexity but not as much as in games like The Settlers of Cattan or any of the Empire Builder games.
 I thoroughly enjoyed playing this game and will certainly be playing it again with both children and adults.

-Note: SimplyFun, publisher of this game, produces many other fantastic games and puzzles for all ages.
+Note: SimplyFun, the publisher of this game, produces many other fantastic games and puzzles for all ages.
 They sell through consultants and home parties but they also sell through their website.
-On the website they offer a “PlaySaver Annual Membership”—for a $19 annual membership fee you receive 15% off all games and puzzles plus two free games - Corner Center Match and Family Stories Match Ring.
+On the website, they offer a “PlaySaver Annual Membership”—for a $19 annual membership fee you receive 15% off all games and puzzles plus two free games - Corner Center Match and Family Stories Match Ring.
 This might be a good “investment” if you consolidate some school and gift shopping and order a number of items.
 Getting to the PlaySaver Club page is challenging.
 Click here to get into the shopping area, then search for "playsaver club" to bring up the information you need.
 You might also consider hosting a home party to share products with friends and family and earn free and half-price items!